Skip to main content

 Growth Hormone Peptide Therapy

 For active adults and athletes seeking improvements in body composition, recovery, and sleep quality, Growth Hormone Peptide Therapy offers a compelling option.
-These peptides stimulate the body’s natural production and release of (GH) from the pituitary gland, avoiding the supraphysiological levels associated with exogenous human growth hormone (HGH) injections.
+These peptides stimulate the body’s natural production and release of growth hormone (GH) from the pituitary gland, avoiding the supraphysiological levels associated with exogenous human growth hormone (HGH) injections.

 • Sermorelin ∞ This peptide acts as a growth hormone-releasing hormone (GHRH) analog, directly signaling the pituitary to secrete GH.
 It promotes a more natural, pulsatile release of GH.